 The program in Jewish Gender and Women's Studies prides itself on its commitment to combining feminist and Jewish perspectives.
 It encourages students to bring their creativity into their work, supports women's scholarship, and aims to teach and promote a gendered understanding of all areas of Judaic studies.
 Student learning is supported by the many feminist and gender-focused activities and organizations associated with the larger nearby colleges and universities of New York City.

-BA Degree Requirements for the Major in Jewish Gender and Women's Studies
+Requirements for the BA in Jewish Gender and Women's Studies

 30 credits chosen in consultation with the program advisor, distributed as follows:

 Requirements for the MA in Jewish Gender and Women's Studies

 In addition to prerequisite courses and language courses required of all students in Gershon Kekst Graduate School, 30 graduate credits are required as follows:

 Note: For cross-listed courses taken to fulfill the 12 credits of elective JGWS courses, where a syllabus is not fully dedicated to a women's or gender studies approach, students are expected to fulfill their assignments and papers by choosing gender and women's studies themes, and to submit them to the JGWS program advisor as part of the approval process.

 The master's thesis (40 to 60 pages), ordinarily on a topic in the area of the cognate concentration, is written in consultation with the program chair and advisor, and under the supervision of an approved faculty member as an advisor or co-advisor.
 An alternative path may be permitted for creative artists who design a project (e.g., creative writing, visual, musical, or performance arts) and enlist an appropriate JTS faculty member as advisor.
 For students who intend to teach, in consultation with the program advisor and two JGW faculty members, a comprehensive examination may be individually designed and taken to fulfill the capstone requirement.